timendum/feedendum/README.md

 # feedendum
-A python library to parse and generate RSS or atom feeds
+A python library to parse and generate RSS or atom feeds.